wp-plugins/wordpress-simple-survey/readme.txt

 * Originating version.

 == Upgrade Notice ==

+= 2.2.1  =
+Because the folder structure has changed, you may need to delete the 'wordpress-simple-survey' folder and replace with this update.
+You will not lose any data.

 = 2.0.0 =
 When upgrading to 2.0.0 from 1.5, quizzes will have to be re-inserted